chips-blockchain/docker/README.md

 # Docker documentation for CHIPS Poker

-> Any of the nodes which are used to play must have a publicly accessible IP.

 ```diff
 - Any of the nodes which are used to play must have a publicly accessible IP.
 - LN node will need some time to sync so it is advisable to set up the game a day in advance.